 In order to be legally enforceable, these agreements must allow a physician to:

 - Access a list of all patients treated or seen within one year of termination

 - Provide access to a previous patient’s medical records, pending that patient’s approval

 - Continue to treat specific patients for an acute illness post-termination

 - Buyout of the non-compete if necessary – a process overseen by an arbitrator

 Drafting and negotiating the terms of a contract which sufficiently protects a medical facility without restricting its employee’s rights can take the eye of a skilled attorney.
-At Hendershot, Cannon, Martin & Hisey, P.C., we routinely represent professionals and businesses in a variety of industries including physicians and hospitals.
+At Hendershot Cowart P.C., we routinely represent professionals and businesses in a variety of industries including physicians and hospitals.

 Business law regarding non-compete agreements has shifted dramatically over the past decade, a trend which may very well continue into the future.
-At Hendershot, Cannon, Martin & Hisey, P.C., we stay on top of changes in corporate and business law to help ensure we can provide our clients with the most up to date legal strategies.
-If you have questions about how the language in a non-compete may affect your company or career, contact our legal team and draw from more than two decades of experience.
+At Hendershot Cowart P.C., we stay on top of changes in corporate and business law to help ensure we can provide our clients with the most up-to-date legal strategies.
+If you have questions about how the language in a non-compete may affect your company or career, contact our legal team and draw from more than three decades of experience.